3MFConsortium/spec_displacement/3MF Displacement Extension.md

 ![Triangle map](images/2.2_triangle_map.png)

-Denote as $n(u, v)$ the displacement vectors associated to each point of triangle +T*, and $f(u, v)$ as an associated scale factor.
+Denote as $n(u, v)$ the displacement vectors associated to each point of triangle *T*, and $f(u, v)$ as an associated scale factor.
 This factor will scale the effect of the displacement, so that its effect can be reduced at certain vertices.
 Then, the geometry $\tilde{p}$(u, v) of triangle *T* after displacement may be expressed as the sum of the base mesh and the displacement as:

 $\tilde{p}(u, v) = p(u, v) + dm(u, v) \cdot f(u, v) \cdot n(u, v)$